 Effective Mathematics of the Uncountable, New York, August 2008

-Abstract: Many classification problems can be thought of as an equivalence relations on $2^\omega$.
-For instance, any countable linear ordering on $\omega$ can be coded as an element of $2^\omega$, and the classification problem for countable linear orders can be identified with the isomorphism equivalence relation on these codes.
-If $E,F$ are equivalence relations on $2^\omega$, then a reduction from $E$ to $F$ is a function $f\colon2^\omega\to2^\omega$ such that $x\mathrel{E}x’\iff f(x)\mathrel{F}f(x’)$.
+Abstract: Many classification problems can be thought of as an equivalence relations on 2ω.
+For instance, any countable linear ordering on ω can be coded as an element of 2ω, and the classification problem for countable linear orders can be identified with the isomorphism equivalence relation on these codes.
+If E,F are equivalence relations on 2ω, then a reduction from E to F is a function f:2ω2ω such that xExf(x)Ff(x).

-If the reduction function is reasonably explicit, then we say that the classification problem up to $E$ is no more complicated than that up to $F$.
+If the reduction function is reasonably explicit, then we say that the classification problem up to E is no more complicated than that up to F.